carl-urness/e-portfolio/about.md

 permalink: /about/
 ---
 <div class="content-left" markdown="1">
 My name is Carl Urness.
 This site has been built as part of a graduation requirement to complete a master's degree at Dominican University.
-Components of my ePortfolio include:
+Components of my e-Portfolio include:

 - Table of Contents
 - Current Resume